Flower Boy

-Flower Boy (alternatively titled Scum Fuck Flower Boy) is the fourth studio album by American rapper Tyler, the Creator.
-The album was released on July 21, 2017, by Columbia Records.
+Flower Boy (alternatively titled Scum Fuck Flower Boy) is the fifth studio album by the American rapper and producer Tyler, the Creator, released on July 21, 2017, by Columbia Records.
 Produced entirely by Tyler, the album features guest vocals from a range of artists, including Frank Ocean, ASAP Rocky, Anna of the North, Lil Wayne, Kali Uchis, Steve Lacy, Estelle, Jaden Smith and Rex Orange County.

 Flower Boy was supported by four singles: "Who Dat Boy" / "911", "Boredom", "I Ain't Got Time!" and "See You Again".
 The album received widespread acclaim from critics for its smoothness, unique blend of genres, collaborations and its production.
-It debuted at number two on the US Billboard 200.
+It debuted at number two on the US Billboard 200 chart.
 The album was named among the best albums of 2017 and the decade by multiple publications and was nominated for Best Rap Album at the 2018 Grammy Awards.

 Background and recording

 With Flower Boy, Tyler decided to take a more personal approach compared to his previous album, Cherry Bomb, stating "For Cherry Bomb I purposely was like, I don't want to get personal at all.
 Like, I'm just going to make songs.
 And in this one I was like alright, let me write down every feeling".
 Tyler felt that the general response to Cherry Bomb was poor and he wanted to deliver an album that succeeded it well.
 The official title was originally thought to be Scum Fuck Flower Boy but was later confirmed simply as Flower Boy shortly prior to release.
 Tyler noted the works of Max Martin, Pharrell Williams and Justin Timberlake as musical inspirations for the album.

 Recording began in late 2015.
 Like previous releases, the album was produced by Tyler himself.
 He decided to keep his rap verses short and to-the-point to give guest artists and instrumentation more of a focal point.
 Many songs on the album featured guitar playing by Austin Feinstein.
 The beat used on the song "I Ain't Got Time!" was initially made for Kanye West during recording sessions for West's seventh studio album The Life of Pablo.
-After West declined it, the beat was sent to rapper Nicki Minaj who, after a month, also turned it down.
+After West declined it, the beat was sent to rapper Nicki Minaj, who reportedly turned it down, according to her then-team's message to Tyler.
+In a 2023 episode of her radio show Queen Radio, Minaj was asked by a fan about the song and she said that she liked Tyler's music and she does not remember receiving the song or declining it.
 "Glitter" was written for Justin Bieber; Tyler kept it after Bieber did not return any of his calls.
 "See You Again" was written for former One Direction member Zayn Malik but was later kept after Malik rejected the song twice.
 "Who Dat Boy" was rejected by rapper Schoolboy Q.